AmoghTiwari/202307_SamsungTutorial/README.md

 ## File Structure and Usage Instructions
 - `Day01_Notebook.ipynb`: Notebook containig the questions/tasks for the day
 - `public`: The audience doesn't need to code up everything from scratch.
 They can use one of these scripts.
 For tasks where no corresponding script is provded, it means you need to code up the task on your own (You can reus code from your own previous tasks)
 - `private`: The reference codes for all the tasks.
 However, these codes also have a few bugs here and there, introduced intentionally.
-- `annotated`: The modified/updated scripts from the in-person session
+- `annotated`: The modified/updated scripts from the in-person session.
+These should have the working code.
 - `notes.md`: A reference document with rough description of possible expected errors and solutions for different tasks